Molo24/MechaCar_Statistical_Analysis/README.md

 - T-test on Lot3: results shows a p-value of 0.04168.
 Meaning we do have sufficient evidence to reject the null hypothesis.

 ## Study Design: MechaCar vs Competition
+Safety ratings of MechaCar vehicles against its compeitors is a key reference point for a consumer when the begin considering buying a new vehicle.
+And each model year, every new vehicle is crashed tested by the National Highway Traffic Safety Administration (NHTSA).
+For this study, we'll assume that NHTSA grades each car on a scale of 0-100.
+With 100 being the most safe vehicle tested that year.
+Further, no two vehicles can have the same rating.
+Lastly, we'll assume each vehicle manufacturer produces 8-10 models each year.

+The purpose of this study will be to compare MechaCar's fleet (all models produced that year) safety rating against the fleet safety ratings of its competitors.
+The data collected will be the NHTSA vehcle safety rating for the year.
+From this data we'll be able to determine the mean safety rating for all vehicles for the year and also each manufacturer's own mean safety rating.
+Using a one-sample t-test, we want to compare the mean safety rating of MechaCar against the mean safety rating of the vehicle model population.
+- Null Hypothesis: No statistical difference exists between the sample mean and the population mean.
+- Alternative Hypothesis: There exists a statistical difference between the sample mean and the population mean.
+- This analysis will use a confidence/significance level of 0.05 percent.
+Meaning if the t-test p-value is above this confidence level we will have sufficient evidence to reject the null hypothesis.

+The question being are asked is: is the difference between the mean of MechaCar's safety rating and all manufacturer's safety rating large enough to conclude there is a real difference between MechaCar and the population in terms of safety of vehicles.